PaskLab/cardano-docker/README.md

 ### Building from source

-Since we need our binary to work on Aarch64 architecture, you'll need to build the node from the source files.
+Since we might need our binary to work on unsupported architecture like Aarch64, you'll need to build the node from the source files.
 I've wrote a Dockerfile that simplify the process.

 First, you need to build all required images: